DVillers77/HTML-AND-CSS-PROJECTS/README.md

 #### 63. GITHUB ASSIGNMENT (Step 312)
 Completed a full GitHub workflow: forked a repository, made local changes, committed, pushed, and submitted a pull request.

-#### 64. FAVICON IMPLEMENTATION ASSIGNMENT
+#### 64. FAVICON IMPLEMENTATION CHALLENGE

-This assignment involved creating and implementing a full set of favicons for the "The Pet Shop Website."
+This challenge involved creating and implementing a full set of favicons for the "The Pet Shop Website."
 The task included generating icons for various platforms and screen sizes, configuring the `site.webmanifest` file, and integrating the icons into the project's HTML.
-This assignment reinforced best practices for web branding and file management.
+This challenge reinforced best practices for web branding and file management.

 #### 65. BASIC CSS (PART 1-7)